MDS Aggregator – FAQ

 What type of data does the MDS Aggregator process?

-- Referrals are received and converted into episodes.
+2. Referrals are received and converted into episodes within the Fixus platform.

-- Agencies manage these episodes in their own systems and record service contacts.
+4. Agencies then manage these episodes in their own systems and add detail as required by the MDS being supported.

-- A combined MDS report is generated and submitted to the MDS portal.
+7. A combined MDS report can be generated and submitted to the MDS portal.

 What types of Import Modes are supported?